xvelastin/unityaudioutility/README.md

 # unityaudioutility
-Collection of c# scripts for Unity audio implementation
+Collection of c# scripts for Unity audio implementation.
+Unfinished and undocumented.